-You can also take-up the AI and Machine Learning certification courses in partnership with Purdue University collaborated with IBM.
+You can also take-up the AI and ML Course in partnership with Purdue University collaborated with IBM.
 This program gives you an in-depth knowledge of Python, Deep Learning with the TensorFlow, Natural Language Processing, Speech Recognition, Computer Vision, and Reinforcement Learning.

 The comprehensive Post Graduate Program provides you a joint Simplilearn-Purdue certificate, and also, you become entitled to membership at Purdue University Alumni on course completion.
 IBM is the leading player in AI and Data Science, helping professionals with relevant industry exposure in the field of AI and Data Science, providing a globally recognized certificate, complete access to IBM Watson for hands-on learning and practice.
 The game-changing PCP program will help you stand in the crowd and grow your career in thriving fields like AI, machine learning and deep learning.

 1. What is the difference between data mining and machine learning?

 Data mining is the process of discovering patterns and extracting insights from large datasets, while machine learning focuses on developing algorithms and models that learn from data and make predictions or decisions.

 2. What is better: data mining or machine learning?